Mountain America Credit Union Review: Members Get Rewarded

 - Phone number and date of birth

 - Social Security or Taxpayer Identification Number

-While Mountain America Credit Union’s account fees are reasonable, you might face other fees for certain activities and services.
+While Mountain America Credit Union’s account fees are very reasonable, there are some other fees that you may be charged.
 Here are some of the fees that cannot be waived: